 One of the main reasons why solar powered street lights have bad reputation is due to the fact that certain solar producers are deceiving potential buyers when it comes to solar rechargeable battery models, battery management and life cycle.
 In this blog, we will share our experience on this topic so that next time when you consider buying solar street lights (or any other solar system), you are fully prepared to save money, time and resources.

-Every off-grid system has a battery bank for storing energy which is generated from the solar panels – However, not all solar batteries are the same and following specific parameters before making a purchasing decision will significantly improve the work of your solar outdoor lighting system.
+Every off-grid system has a battery bank for storing energy which is generated from the solar panels – if you would like to know more about how solar panels work, check out this link.
+However, not all solar batteries are the same and following specific parameters before making a purchasing decision will significantly improve the work of your solar outdoor lighting system.
 Cheap and inefficient battery models will incur high maintenance costs and will never deliver the performance of a reliable solar system.
 That is why you should have all the answers to the following crucial questions before getting your solar battery model:

 - • Which battery models should I consider for my solar outdoor lighting system?

 - • What is the expected battery life cycle in solar street light applications?

 - • What is the price of each solar battery type under consideration?

 - • What is the battery maintenance cost and how frequently it should be monitored?

 By the end of this blog post, you will have all the necessary information about choosing the perfect battery type for your solar street lights.
 Next time when you talk to a solar company sales representative, you will be able to minimize your chances of making a mistake or being deceived.
 Let’s find out how you can do this…